-- (a) Any reference to a Construction, Compliance, Occupation or Subdivision Certificate is a reference to such a certificate as defined in the Environmental Planning and Assessment Act 1979. - (b) Any reference to the "applicant" means a reference to the applicant for development consent or any person who may be carrying out development from time to time pursuant to this consent. - (c) Any reference to the "site" means the land known as 41 Etham Avenue, Darling Point.
+- (a) Any reference to a Construction, Compliance, Occupation or Subdivision Certificate is a reference to such a certificate as defined in the Environmental Planning and Assessment Act 1979. - (b) Any reference to the "applicant" means a reference to the applicant for development consent or any person who may be carrying out development from time to time pursuant to this consent. - (c) Any reference to the "site", means the land known as Lot 1606 in DP 752011 and Lot A in DP 420609.